2004Scape/Client2/README.md

 A web worker server will start when loading world 999.
 This works as a no install, offline, singleplayer version of the server.
 You will need to self host in order to load saves.

-The following files are required from the server:
+How to use:
-1. `npm run build`, then copy data directory from the server to `/src/public` in client
+1. Run `npm run build` and then `npm run bundle` in the server, this copies all required files to `../Client2/public`.
-2. `npm run bundle`, this copies worker.js, LoginThread.js, and wasm dependencies to `../Client2/public`
-3. Saves will load from `/public/data/players` and a save dialog will open on logout, but you should save them to `/src/public/data/players` instead.
+2. A save dialog will open on logout, you should save to `/public/data/players`.
-4. Optional: To host on github see [.gitignore](.gitignore#L15).
+3. Optional: To host on github uncomment the lines starting with `!/public` marks in the [.gitignore](.gitignore).

 Combined with WebRTC connections you'll be able to host servers using just your browser by manually exchanging a message for each peer.
 Players that want to join will have to be on world 998 which won't start a web worker server.